dlr-gtlab/gtlab-core/docs/modules/logging.rst

 Logging of Custom Types
 ^^^^^^^^^^^^^^^^^^^^^^^

-To implement logging for a custom type, a custom ``operator<<`` must be defined for this type.
+To implement logging for a custom type, a corresponding custom ``operator<<`` must be defined.
-It must be defined in the global namespace:
+This operator must be located in the global namespace:

 .. code-block:: cpp